AdvancedResearchComputing/OnDemandApps/bc_vt_matlab_html/README.md

 An interactive app designed for VT OnDemand that launches a [MATLAB] batch job via matlab singularity image that is based on HTML based which has its own advantages in terms of portability

+Note, as is, this Mathworks implementation does not yet support a password or other security model, ie link sharing is posible.
+For an implementation using a middleware header check, see https://github.com/bsandbro/jupyter-matlab-proxy.

 ## Prerequisites

 This Batch Connect app requires the following software be installed on the